Business Holiday Thank You Cards or Email?

 Every year I get emails from folks just like you about this topic.
 So here’s a post that covers the issue of what to do if you receive holiday gifts from business partners or customers.

 Do you send a Thank you card via snail mail, or will an email suffice?

-Great question and one I bet others have wondered about too!
+Great question and one I know others have wondered about too.

-For example, when a client does something nice for me, sends flowers for my birthday or a gift around the Holidays, they get a personally written and hand addressed thank you note via old-fashioned snail mail.
-My clients and I work closely together, are on a first name basis and have a relationship beyond the client/vendor formality.
-A thank you e-mail just wouldn’t seem adequate.
+For example, when a client does something nice for me, sends flowers for my birthday, or a gift around the holidays, they get a handwritten and personally addressed thank you note via old-fashioned snail mail.
+That note goes out the very next day.

 How Personal is the Relationship?

-Here I go talking about discretion again!.
+As with most topics that we talk about, use your discretion based on the type of relationship you have with the giver.
+So here I go talking about discretion again, right?
 So many things end up right back to that word, don’t they?